2022 Gent–Wevelgem

-The 2022 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 27 March 2022 in the provinces of West Flanders and Hainaut in west Belgium.
+The 2022 Gent–Wevelgem – In Flanders Fields was a road cycling one-day race that took place on 27 March 2022 in the provinces of West Flanders and Hainaut in west Belgium, between Ypres and Wevelgem.
 It was the 84th edition of Gent–Wevelgem and the 10th event of the 2022 UCI World Tour.
+The winner was Biniam Girmay of the Intermarché–Wanty–Gobert Matériaux team.

 The race was 248.9 km long, and despite the race's name, it started from beneath the Menin Gate in Ypres for the third consecutive year.